wildonion/gem/README.md

 * based on the last wrapup the `assets` directory can be accessible through the `https://api.panel.conse.app/assets/` address.

-* the logic flow of an HTTP API body should be as the following:
+* the logic flow of an HTTP API body should be the following:

 > make sure that you're passing the JWT into the request header, you've defined the request body strucutre and storage (diesel, mongodb or redis) schemas.